albaintor/integration-kodi/README.md

 ## Media Browsing

-The `Media Player` entity lets browse and play the following medias in Kodi Library :
+The `Media Player` entity lets browse and play the following medias in Kodi Library.
+Additional data is returned depending on the media : for movies and TV Shows the IMDB/TMDB rating, the current runtime if the media has been started & not watched completely.

 | Root level           | Level 1                           | Level 2               | Level 3 | Level 4  | Level 5  |
 |----------------------|-----------------------------------|-----------------------|---------|----------|----------|